Domestic Abuse (DA) - Exemption/Extender

 Extender

-Previous CalWORKs clients who had been aided as an adult for 60-cumulative months, may receive CalWORKs beyond the 60-month time limit, when the client is a victim/survivor of past or present DA, and it is determined that the abuse has significantly impaired the client’s ability to participate in self-sufficiency activities.
+Previous CalWORKs clients who had been aided as an adult for 60-cumulative months, may receive CalWORKs beyond the 60-month time limit when the client is a victim/survivor of past or present DA, are granted good cause, and are otherwise eligible for aid but for the time limit.
 Individuals may qualify for an extender at any time after being discontinued.
 The TOA extender begins:

-Refer to CalWORKs Handbook, Chapter 4: Adding a Person to the AU, for additional information.
+Refer to CalWORKs Handbook, Chapter 9: Adding Persons to the AU, for additional information.

-• The date of re-application for a family applying for cash aid, or date verification is provided, whichever is later.
+• The date of re-application for a family applying for cash aid, or the date the verification is provided, whichever is later.

 Related Topics